seanthegeek/yaramail/docs/source/tutorial.md

 The second scenario is useful is situations where the sender can't or won't use DKIM properly, but very specific email content traits can be identified.

-The third scenario is the most trusted, because the email from domain has been authenticated **and** the email includes known safe content.
+The third scenario is the most trusted, because the message `From` domain has been authenticated **and** the email includes known safe content.

 ## Getting started